Prolog Menu — Manage prolog projects and settings

 Selecting IDE Settings raises the following dialog :

 The Heartbeat is the time interval between moments when a Prolog program temporarily yields control to the Tcl/Tk interface to allow for processing of GUI events, including clicks on the Interrupt button.

 The Print depth setting controls how deep printing of nested terms will proceed; when the depth limit is reached, some representation(normally ‘ * ‘ or ‘ … ‘) is printed instead of continuing with the nested term.

 The Printing depth type setting determines whether traversing a list or the top-level arguments of a term increases the print depth counter.
 The Flat setting indicates that the counter will not increase as one traverses a list or the top level of a term, while Non-flat specifies that the counter will increase.

-Selecting Dynamic Flags produces a popup window which displays the current values of all of the changable Prolog flags in the system, and allows one to reset any of those values.
+Selecting Dynamic Flags produces a popup window which displays the current values of all of the changeable Prolog flags in the system, and allows one to reset any of those values.

-Selecting Static Flags producs a popup window displaying the values of all of the unchangable Prolog flags for the system
+Selecting Static Flags produces a popup window displaying the values of all of the unchangeable Prolog flags for the system